geoserver/geoserver/doc/en/user/docs/data/database/oracle.md

 !!! note

     GeoServer does not come built-in with support for Oracle; it must be installed through an extension.
-Proceed to [Installing the Oracle extension](oracle.rst#oracle_install) for installation details.
+Proceed to [Installing the Oracle extension](oracle.md#oracle_install) for installation details.

 [Oracle Spatial and Locator](http://www.oracle.com/technology/products/spatial/index.html) are the spatial components of Oracle. **Locator** is provided with all Oracle versions, but has limited spatial functions. **Spatial** is Oracle's full-featured spatial offering, but requires a specific license to use.

-## Installing the Oracle extension {#oracle_install}
+## Installing the Oracle extension {: #oracle_install }

 1. Visit the [website download](https://geoserver.org/download) page, locate your release, and download: `oracle`{.interpreted-text role="download_extension"}